-Last weekend, I was invited to a fall birthday bonfire.
+A couple years ago, my husband and I were invited to a fall birthday bonfire.
 It had been on my calendar for four weeks.
 But when the day came, it was actually more like winter, a frigid 20 degrees outside.

 Sometimes to beat the cold, we need to embrace it!
-And Hendricks County really does make it easy for you to try some new outdoor events and activities, even in the gray of winter.
-Come and see smiling faces, learn a new skill or just enjoy the fresh air while getting out of the house by trying a few of these special winter events in Hendricks County, Indiana:
+And Hendricks County, Indiana, really does make it easy for you to try some new outdoor activities, even in the gray of winter.
+Come and see smiling faces, learn a new skill or just enjoy the fresh air while getting out of the house by trying a few of these special outdoor winter activities in Hendricks County:

 There really is no better way to enjoy the forest in winter than on horseback.

-Natural Valley Ranch offers trail rides year-round, weather permitting.
-Schedule a 30-minute or hour-long trail ride at your convenience.
+Natural Valley Ranch in Brownsburg offers trail rides year-round, weather permitting.
+Schedule a trail ride at your convenience.

 Not a fan of horseback riding?
 No problem!
 Visit the farm to see the animals for free or even snag a free pony ride (of course remembering to tip the handler).